kyokley/kyokley.github.io/_posts/2017-10-31-halloween.md

 >>> True = 1 == 1
 ```

 If you've ever seen code like this, that's what it is for.
 In more recent versions of python, the above code returns True.
 In earlier versions, True would be equal to 1.
-Therefore, allowing **True** to evaluate to 1 makes sense.
+Therefore, allowing **True** to evaluate to 1 makes sense from a historical standpoint.

+### Non-existent Slices
+### Small Integers in Memory